Re: Stream the schools not the children

-Not sure I agree.
+I agree.
 Especially in light of my experience of selection in York (one of the hold-out authorities) in the early seventies.
-Having just moved back to the country I faced doing an 11+ in a room at the local education office without a clue what it was or how it was going to set in fucking stone the very limited educational opportunities available to me if I failed.
-When the cunts realised I was considerably brighter than the original test indicated, all they would offer me was a move to another 'secondary modern'.
+Having just moved back to the country I faced doing an 11+ in a room at the local education office one dark December evening without a clue what it was or how it was going to set in fucking stone the very limited educational opportunities available to me if I failed.
+When the useless waste-of-space dolts realised I was considerably brighter than the original test indicated, all they would offer me was a move to another 'secondary modern'.
 I suppose moving me to a 'grammar' would have been an admission of their flawed testing.

 So, while in principle the idea of selective education has some merit, the practise would probably leave a lot to be desired.
 Knowledgeable parents would game the system so that it wouldn't be a test of the child's ability but rather the parents.